TheBeaconCrafter/untis-notifier/README.md

 ## Features:
 - **Real-time notifications**: The system sends notifications to users whenever there is a change in their schedule.
 - **Customizable notifications**: Users can choose which types of events they want to be notified about and how they want to receive the notifications (e.g., Discord Webhooks, Slack Webhooks).
+- **iCal Integration**: Sync your timetable to your calendar app with iCal.
+The calendar stream shows you when, where and with whom your classes are.
 - **No exposed ports**: You don't have to expose any ports or have an outward facing server due to the use of webhooks.

 **⚠️ IMPORTANT ⚠️** This project was built and tested on Node JS version v20.17.0.
 It may fail to run on older/newer versions.